UK HealthCare Chief Diversity Officer discusses importance of Juneteenth

 Recognizing this painful past that lasted for centuries is part of healing and moving forward.
 It holds space to allow all of us to commemorate the ending of the establishment of slavery – something that never should have existed.

-My hope is that as a people, we can continue to be inspired to ensure social justice for all people and realize and exceed the realm of possibilities imagined by our forefathers more than a century ago when they discovered their freedom.
+My hope is that as a people, we can continue to be inspired to ensure social justice for all people and exceed the realm of possibilities imagined by our forefathers more than a century ago when they discovered their freedom.